ArmoredTurtle/AFC-Klipper-Add-On/docs/AFC_buffer.md

 ### TurtleNeck Style buffer

 Two sensor TurtleNeck style buffers are used to modulate the rotation distance of the secondary extruder.
 This is done by increasing or decreasing the rotation distance if the buffer is expanded or compressed.

-While
+*If the `advance` sensor is triggered, this means that the buffer is compressed, then the AFC will decrease rotation distance in order to move filament quicker to the primary extruder.

+*If the `trailing` sensor is triggered, this means that the buffer is expanded, then the AFC will increase rotation distance in order to slow the filament moving to the primary extruder.

 ### Belay Style buffer